-KraneShares Trust KraneShares CSI China Internet ETF KWEB shares experienced unusual options activity on Friday.
-The stock price moved down to $55.14 following the option alert.
+Shares of KraneShares Trust KraneShares CSI China Internet ETF KWEB saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $50.55.

 - Sentiment: BULLISH

 - Expiration Date: 2021-09-17

 - Strike Price: $55.00

 Exceptionally large volume (compared to historical averages) is one reason for which options market activity can be considered unusual.
 The volume of options activity refers to the number of contracts traded over a given time period.
 The number of contracts that have been traded, but not yet closed by either counterparty, is called open interest.
 A contract cannot be considered closed until there exists both a buyer and seller for it.